-Severe verbal abuse.
-Possession of an offensive weapon.
 Possession of illegal substances.
-Severe verbal abuse.
-Possession of an offensive weapon.
-Possession of illegal substances.
+Bullying Possession of illegal substances.
 Bullying Sexual harassment, including the mis-use of technology to do so.
-Bullying Sexual harassment, including the mis-use of technology to do so.
+Sexual harassment, including the mis-use of technology to do so.

 Important Notes:

 This policy was written in line with UK Government guidance and is both supported and underpinned by the following publication: